 In most cases something goes wrong: even with the best preparation, chaos and bad luck can’t be avoided.
 Most of the time, however, those problems can be resolved without much effort or special tools.
-Read here how ice cubes, rubber bands, plastic wrap and colored adhesive dots can help to make the relocation easier.
+Read here how ice cubes, rubber bands, plastic wrap, colored adhesive dots and other moving tips can help to make the relocation easier.

 If you put 20 books into one box, some of the moving helpers won’t be able to lift the box.
 Heavy cardboard boxes simply aren’t back-friendly.
 One solution: trolley bags.
 Those good holiday companions can carry at least 20 kilograms if not more.
 Transporting books on wheels is a lot easier.
 Another solution are special book boxes.
 You can find them at the hardware store and they are a bit smaller than normal moving boxes.
 The advantage: Even if they are full, they can be carried without difficulty and they save space in the moving van.

 Moving tip no.2: Screw heads and rubber bands

 Just a few minutes to dismantle the cabinet, but you’ve made the calculation without the frayed screw head.
 There’s no grip and it can’t be removed from the screw hole.
 Then it’s good to have a rubber band at hand.
 One of the wide ones used for jars.
 Put it on the screw head, put the screwdriver on and try again.
 Works wonderfully, doesn’t it?